GENERAL TERMS AND CONDITIONS

 ARTICLE 2: REGISTRATION AND PARTICIPATION

 2.1.
-A Participant must have reached at least the minimum age set by the Organizer for that Event of 14 years for a Sprint Distance, 16 years for the Olympic Distance and 1/3 on the day on which the Event is held.
+A Participant must have reached at least the minimum age established by the Organizer for that Event in the year in which the Event is held, namely 14 years for a Sprint Distance, 16 years for the Olympic and 1/3 Distances, and 18 years for the Half Distance.

 2.2.
-The Participant may only participate in the Event if he has fully and truthfully completed the registration form to that effect, if the registration fee has been paid in full no later than Monday before the Event and if the Participant has agreed to the general terms and conditions.
+The Participant may only participate in the Event if he has completed the registration form fully and truthfully, if the registration fee has been paid in full no later than the Monday before the Event, and if the Participant has agreed to the general terms and conditions.

 2.3.
-The Participant is allowed to make changes to his registration after his registration.
-Any costs associated with this are at the expense of the Participant.
+The Participant is permitted to make a limited number of changes to their registration after registration.
+Any costs associated with this shall be borne by the Participant.
+Changes may be made up to 14 days before the event.

 Chip

-DTS uses the ProChip system from MyLaps.
+At DTS, the MyLaps ProChip system is used.
 It is not possible to use your own yellow or green ChampionChip.
-Participant rents the ProChip from Mylaps.
-The registration fee includes ProChip rental.
-The participant must hand in the chip after the race exclusively at the Bike check-out.
-If the chip is unexpectedly lost, the Mylaps costs of €25 per chip will have to be paid on site by: debit card payment.
+Participants rent the ProChip from MyLaps.
+The registration fee includes the ProChip rental.
+Participants must return the chip themselves exclusively at the Bike check-out after the race.
+In the unlikely event that the chip is lost, the MyLaps fee of €25 per chip must be paid on the spot via debit card.

 Honorary prizes

-In 2025 every finisher receives a wonderful medal.
-We have honorary prizes for various Age Groups and Overall Women, Men and Relay teams.
-Participant can always inquire at the Mylaps stand whether he/she has won a prize.
-1st, 2nd and 3rd prizes will only be awarded at the podium ceremony at the event.
-Prices will NOT be forwarded to home addresses on request.
-Results are online the same day and can be found via www.dutchtriathlons.nl.
+At DTS, every finisher receives a beautiful medal.
+We have honorary prizes for various Age Groups and Overall Women, Men, and Relay teams.
+Participants can always inquire at the Mylaps stand to see if they have won a prize.
+1st, 2nd, and 3rd prizes are awarded exclusively at the podium ceremony at the event.
+Prizes will NOT be mailed.
+Results are available online the same day and can be looked up at www.dutchtriathlons.nl.

 Age Groups